SuleimanFarah/sunpy/GSoC-2018:-vn-ki.md

   I have exams from april 20th to 28th.
 I will be inactive during that week.
 Excluding that week most of my time will go into learning more about `parse_time` and usage of `datetime` in sunpy.

-  I would also try to port some parts of the code to use `astropy.Time` using `sunpy.time._astropy_time` so as to get an idea of what are the consequences of changing to `astropy.Time`.
+  I would also try to port some parts (maybe `time.timerange`) of the code to use `astropy.Time` using `sunpy.time._astropy_time` so as to get an idea of what are the consequences of changing to `astropy.Time`.
 This function will be removed once the project is complete.

+  During the last week I will finish of the work on [#2408](https://github.com/sunpy/sunpy/pull/2408) (Refactor parse_time) and get it merged.

 - Phase 1 (May 15 - June 17)